caelum/vraptor-panettone/README.markdown

 Be careful with default variables hell, as with any other language.
 This is a beta feature and does not feel right, does it?

-# Expression language with $
+# Expression language

 Current simple support to make it easier to migrate JSP files.
-We do not recommend sticking to this one on the long run as we do not intend to make it more complex.
+We do not recommend sticking to this one on the long run as we do not intend to make it more complex, unless the code is contributed by someone like you, thanks :)

 ```
 ${message} ==> write(message);